 Dr Yvonne Gale

-Yvonne is a Chartered Accountant and specialist in improving access to finance for small businesses to address economic inequality.
-She is Chief Executive at NEL Fund Managers Limited, an MBA Advisory Board Member at Durham University Business School, and an Advisory and Decision Committee Member of the Mohammed Bin Rashid Innovation Fund.
-Yvonne is also Non-Executive Director of the Government UK Small Business Commissioner’s Office, and Trustee and Chair of the investment committee for the Millfield House Foundation, a charity that promotes social change with the aim of reducing poverty and inequality.
+Yvonne is a Chartered Accountant specialising in improving access to finance for small businesses to address economic inequality.
+She is Chief Executive at NEL Fund Managers Limited, Chair of the Government UK Small Business Commissioner’s Office and Chair of the UK Prompt Payment Code.
+Yvonne is also Chair of the investment committee for the Millfield House Foundation, a charity that promotes social change with the aim of reducing poverty and inequality.

-Paul is a Dutch national who has lived and worked in East Africa, Asia, the US and has been a UK resident since 1993.
-A tropical agriculturist by training, he started his career as a volunteer working with smallholder farmers in Kenya and the Philippines and worked in international development for just over 40 years.
-After working as country representative in the Philippines and as Regional Manager for East Asia for Oxfam Great Britain, he was Vice President for Programs of Oxfam America in Boston for three years before joining Christian Aid in 2004 as International Director until his retirement in 2019.
-His previous Non-Executive roles include Vice Chair of Bond (the network of UK based development organisations) and member of Board and Executive Committee of the Geneva-based global ACT Alliance.
+Paul has lived and worked in the Netherlands, East Africa, Asia, the US, and the UK, and has been a UK resident since 1993.
+A tropical agriculturist by training, he carried out a volunteer role with smallholder farmers in Kenya and the Philippines and has now worked in international development for over 40 years.
+After working as Country Representative in the Philippines and as Regional Manager for East Asia, for Oxfam Great Britain, he was Vice President for Programs of Oxfam America in Boston for three years before joining Christian Aid in 2004 as International Director until his retirement in 2019.
+Paul’s previous Non-Executive roles include Vice Chair of Bond (the network of UK-based development organisations) and member of the Board and Executive Committee of the Geneva-based global ACT Alliance.

 Cristina has been working with coffee, cocoa, and tea farmers across the globe for over 15 years.
 She was Ethical Trading Manager at Taylors of Harrogate, before becoming Founder and Director of Source Climate Change Coffee.
 Cristina also works with the Wilberforce Institute at the University of Hull, to support companies to meet the requirements of the Modern Slavery Act.
 Through her work as International Programme Manager with the Lorna Young Foundation, Cristina helped launch Farmers’ Voice Radio, subsequently setting up radio programmes in the DRC, Kenya, Ghana and Tanzania.
 Involved since its inception, Cristina continues to advise the team.